codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 You can then select **any** Git repository accessible to you and load the `codefresh.yml` from there.
 You also setup two additional settings:

-* The path of the file inside the repository.
-This allows you to have special folders for pipeline definitions
+* the path of the file inside the repository.
+This allows you to have special folders for pipeline definitions and
-* The branch of the repository to use for loading the `codefresh.yml` file if you have more than one.
+* the branch of the repository to use for loading the `codefresh.yml` file if you have more than one.

 In the branch drop down you can also choose the option **DYNAMIC**.
 This will use the same branch as the one mentioned in the trigger event.
 If for example your pipeline is triggered by a commit in the `staging` branch of the source code, the pipeline definition will also be loaded from the `staging` branch of the git repository that contains the `codefresh.yml` file.